jamez2128/ppassdb/README.md

 - Puts the encrypted text to clipboard after decryption
 - If the script doesn't support the clipboard, there is an option to use the web browser instead.

+# `dpassmenu`
+- A simple dmenu script that decrypts files to clipboard with ppassdb that I definetely not copied from the [password-store](https://www.passwordstore.org/) devs.
+- Very powerful script especially if binded on a keyboard

 ## Table of Contents
 - [Depedencies](#Depedencies)